Fawzy-Almatary/Fawzy-Almatary/README.md

 **Courses and Certifications:**
+- Data Analyst Track - Intensive Training Program, Information Technology Institute (ITI)
-- Professional Data Scientist Certification by DataCamp
+- Professional Data Scientist Certification by Datacamp
-- Professional Data Analyst Certification by DataCamp
+- Professional Data Analyst Certification by Datacamp
 - Statistics with Python Specialization by University of Michigin at Coursera
 - Understanding Clinical Research: Behind the Statistics by University of Cape Town at Coursera
 - Data Analyst Nanodegree Program (egFWD Initiative) at Udacity